khaled-mehizel/HR-analysis/README.md

     - This is a data entry error, but it's quite common, there are 171 employees who get paid less than 5000.
   So, I tried a trimmed mean by setting lower and upper limits in my query, I set a condition that the monthly rate must be between 5000 and 10000, and noticed the same results mostly.

-  I'm sticking with the trimmed mean approach, it just doesn't make sense to me that a sales representative with 1 year of experience is 23K+ while a Senior Sales Executive with 20 years of experience is paid 1/10 of that, because these non-sensical values are always extremely big.
+  I'm sticking with the trimmed mean approach, it just doesn't make sense to me that a sales representative with 1 year of experience is 23K+ while a Senior Sales Executive with 20 years of experience is paid 1/10 of that, because these nonsensical values are always massive.
 So, since it's not possible to estimate the real salary of these employees, I decided to limit the monthly rate between 5000 and 17000 to keep a big number of records.
 The results seem the same whether I expand or narrow the window.

   The conclusion is that older employees don't see big pay raises in comparison to young professionals.
 To see if this affects attrition, we'll calculate attrition rate by age group as well.